We have information you must know before you buy the Tribeca.

 The more time we spent with the Subaru Tribeca, the more we liked it.
-Not that it didn't impress us from the get-go.
 Multi-lane, divided highways passed under its impressively quiet tires as smoothly and as rapidly as did winding, switchback-laden two-lanes.

 Credit for much of the Tribeca's smoothness belongs to the high degree of refinement Subaru's engineers have achieved in development of the horizontally opposed six-cylinder engine.
 Credit for the Tribeca's nimble handling goes to the relatively low center of gravity that comes with that essentially flat engine placed low in the chassis, a trademark Subaru engineering feature.
 The Tribeca is bigger than it looks and in close quarters it feels big, but on the road it handles surprisingly well.
 The Tribeca tracks through tight, left-right-left transitions with little body lean and inspires confidence at high speeds that you wouldn't experience in most SUVs.
 The steering is accurate, though a little slow.

 We felt the brakes weren't ideal, or at least not to our liking; brake feel wasn't truly linear and somewhat spongy.
 And the steering column is offset a smidgen to the right, toward the centerline of the vehicle.
 A lot of vehicles have imperfectly located steering wheels, but we were surprised to find this in a Subaru.